klu2300031823/ExamPortal/README.md

 Admin Can Do the following Operations:-

-Add a Question
+--Add a Question
-Delete a Question
+--Delete a Question
-Edit a Question
+--Edit a Question
-View Posted Questions
+--View Posted Questions
-View Users Marks
+--View Users Marks

 User Can Do the following Operations:-
-Take a exam with a specified time limit
+--Take a exam with a specified time limit
-See Instant Results
+--See Instant Results

 It it MYSQL compatible and you can execute in SpringBoot Tool Suite and Vite+React for Frontend